jfischoff/modulespection/README.md

 One can either get all the names, or just the declarations (only type declarations are supported right now).

-Here is a quick example
+Here is a quick example:
 ```haskell
 import Language.Haskell.TH.Module.Magic (names)